SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 ===

-The primary branch, from which side branches are typically made, is called the **master** branch by default, although git and GitHub plan to change this name to "main" or "primary" in future versions.
-To avoid confusion we are still calling it the master branch in this lesson for now.
+The primary branch, from which side branches are typically made, is called the `main` branch by default.

+This default applies if the repo was created on GitHub after October 1, 2020.
+In older repos or repos that you create locally with the command-line git client or the RStudio project interface, this branch is called `master`.
+This is a positive change, signaling that GitHub is committed to inclusion, but do be aware that it may cause conflicts depending on where you create your repos.
+Also be aware of this when reading documentation, tutorials, or StackOverflow posts written before 2020.
+{:.notes}

 ![]({% include asset.html path="images/atlassian_merge_before.png" %}){:width="50%" style="border: none; box-shadow: none;"}
-*The master and feature branch have a common base but different tips (current states).
+*The main and feature branch have a common base but different tips (current states).
 [Image][using-branches] by Atlassian / [CC BY]*
 {:.captioned}

-*A clarifying note*: The distinction between, on the one hand, local versus remote (origin) and, on the other hand, the primary master branch versus other branches can be confusing at first.
+*A clarifying note*: The distinction between, on the one hand, local versus remote (origin) and, on the other hand, the main branch versus other branches can be confusing at first.
 You can have multiple branches on both the local and remote copies of the repository.
 The local and remote branches are not necessarily the same.
-But if you want to push to, or pull from, the remote, the default will be the master branch unless you specify which branch you are pushing, or pulling.
+But if you want to push to, or pull from, the remote, the default will be the main branch unless you specify which branch you are pushing, or pulling.
 {:.notes}

 ===

-When you are finished working in a branch, you can merge the branch back into the master branch.
+When you are finished working in a branch, you can merge the branch back into the main branch.
 This will incorporate the work you've done into the "official" version of the repository.

 ![]({% include asset.html path="images/atlassian_merge_after.png" %}){:width="50%" style="border: none; box-shadow: none;"}
-*A merge commit joins the feature branch back to the master branch.
+*A merge commit joins the feature branch back to the main branch.
 [Image][using-branches] by Atlassian / [CC BY]* {:.captioned}

 ===